ziqq/flutter_country_picker/README.md

     onSelect: (Country country) => print('Select country: ${country.displayName}'),
   );
   ```

 * `countryFilter`: Can be used to filter the countries list (optional).
   - It takes a list of country code(iso2).
   - Can't provide both exclude and countryFilter

 ## Contributions
 Contributions of any kind are more than welcome!
-Feel free to fork and improve country_code_picker in any way you want, make a pull request, or open an issue.
+Feel free to fork and improve flutter_country_picker in any way you want, make a pull request, or open an issue.